 - take a new venture from concept to launch in the University’s eChallenge.

-You could also elect to undertake a project abroad working alongside start-ups and mentors in the University’s France or Singapore ThincLab studios.
-And choose from 13 other electives according to your career objectives.
+You could also elect to undertake a project abroad working alongside start-ups and mentors in the University’s International ThincLab Incubators in France and Singapore and choose from electives according to your career objectives.

 Where could it take you?

 Everything’s possible.
 You’ll graduate with a clear grasp of your entrepreneurial ‘profile’ and how you’re most likely to thrive.
 You could take the lead or play a key role.
 Innovate for others or be your own CEO.
 And you’ll be equipped to pitch your ideas to any audience.
 You could even go on to a master degree.

 For those who are based in Adelaide, we will be offering a blended delivery mode that combines face-to-face with remote learning in as many courses as possible, taking into consideration social distancing and hygiene.
 All lectures will continue to be delivered online for the remainder of the year, with some exceptions.